 Having detailed some of the history that inspired my last film of 2016 in this article on Caught By The River, I have very little else to say in regards to The Attempt.
 It’s a mixture of essay film and drama, combining a stark moment in the life of the poet, Edward Thomas, with the tragic hindsight that he was not afforded.
 I wanted to … Continue reading Short Film – The Attempt (Edward Thomas)

 My walk around Harold Pinter’s old haunts in the east end of London has produced a number of written accounts now that, with the film that sparked of the whole venture being finally public, I’m not quite sure what else to say about it.
-The idea for the walk came about when I saw the, since … Continue reading Short Film – A Walk By Waiting (Harold Pinter, Iain Sinclair).
+The idea for the walk came about when I saw the, since frustratingly taken down, Harold Pinter Arena documentary which spent a … Continue reading Short Film – A Walk By Waiting (Harold Pinter, Iain Sinclair).

 Above is the trailer for a very short fragment of film made in collaboration with the writer, Iain Sinclair.
 Though I had been thinking about doing something with the poems of Harold Pinter for the some time, I had left it to stew away rather than properly organise it as with other, simpler films.
-With … Continue reading Trailer – A Walk By Waiting (Pinter/Sinclair).
+With initially failing to get in touch with Iain, I had … Continue reading Trailer – A Walk By Waiting (Pinter/Sinclair).

 In October I released a ghost story for Halloween.
 It was partly inspired by Algernon Blackwood’s The Willows, but the majority of its actual narrative structure (especially in terms of character) came from a short story of my own inspired as well by Blackwood’s story.
 As it’s near Christmas, the original story is presented below.
 It’s very typically Jamesian and should be read late at night … Continue reading Salthouse Marshes (Ghost Story).

 Above is a showreel built from footage I’ve shot over the last twelve months.
 Compared to last year’s showreel, this one feels far more defined and less haphazard with the visual ideas I want to play with.
-Gone are the mixtures of stop-motion, digital and film, instead replaced entirely by different stocks of super-8 footage. … Continue reading Showreel 2015.
+Gone are the mixtures of stop-motion, digital and film, instead replaced entirely by different stocks of super-8 footage.
+This year has felt like a much more defined trajectory … Continue reading Showreel 2015.